 – Trustworthiness: to keep adequate standards of honesty and integrity.

 – Awareness: to take responsibility for our work performance.
 Many blame the economy or social distancing for their family crisis.
 Awareness helps you take responsibility for what you have to do when facing the crisis and stop blaming others for the things you do not have in your life.

 – Adaptability: flexibility in managing changing situations.
 Everyone who has found a way to thrive during this pandemic has had to adapt themselves to changes.
-Adapting to Zoom meetings, to having to live with a family member that you were used to seeing for only a few hours.
+Adapting to Zoom meetings, to having to live with a family member that you use to seeing for only a few hours.
 Flexibility and adaptability are two elements that successful people have.

 – Innovation: to be comfortable with new information, new ideas, and situations.
 While many companies have ended in bankruptcy, many others have grown in the middle of the crisis.
 What is the difference?
 The people in charge and the innovation competency.
 Ask yourself, how much innovation have you brought to your family in order to improve your emotional connection with your loved ones?

-3) Motivation: refers to the emotional tendencies that guide or facilitate meeting established goals.
+It refers to the emotional tendencies that guide or facilitate meeting established goals.

 - Impulse of achievement: the effort to improve or reach a standard of excellency in your family.

 - Commitment: Developing a commitment to your family’s goals.

 - Initiative: the availability to react to opportunities.
 Opportunities cannot be wasted.
 Your motivation will lead you to be aware of initiatives that might change your life or your family’s.